Exponential backoff

 Exponential backoff is an algorithm that uses feedback to multiplicatively decrease the rate of some process, in order to gradually find an acceptable rate.
-These algorithms find usage in a wide range of systems and processes, with radio networks and computer networks being particularly notable.
+These algorithms find usage in a wide range of systems and processes, with wireless networks and computer networks being particularly notable.

 Exponential backoff algorithm

 An exponential backoff algorithm is a form of closed-loop control system that reduces the rate of a controlled process in response to adverse events.
-For example, if a smartphone app fails to connect to its server, it might try again 1 second later, then if it fails again, 2 seconds later, then 4, etc. Each time the pause is multiplied by a fixed amount (in this case 2).
+For example, if a mobile app fails to connect to its server, the mobile app might try again 1 second later, then if it fails again, 2 seconds later, then 4, etc. Each time, the pause is multiplied by a fixed amount (in this case, 2).
 In this case, the adverse event is failing to connect to the server.
-Other examples of adverse events include collisions of network traffic, an error response from a service, or an explicit request to reduce the rate (i.e. back off).
+Other examples of adverse events include collisions of network traffic, packet loss, an error response from a service, or an explicit request to reduce the rate (i.e., back off).

 The rate reduction can be modelled as an exponential function: